 If you’re going to take on this deadly Agent, you need to remember one thing: her fuel reserves.
 While Patch 2.06 adjusted the damage her toxins do by quite a bit, both her Poison Cloud and Toxic Screen drain Viper’s fuel reserves.
 If you’re not good at managing them she becomes pretty much useless.
 Both cost 5 poison per second, so jump into the practice range and time how long it takes for her reserves to run low to coordinate your attacks.

 The first of these abilities, though, is particularly useful.
 As her Poison Cloud acts like a smoke, it can be placed at entry points to stop enemies sneaking up behind you.
 It’s made even more effective because it does 50 decay and 10 damage over time, so enemies won’t want to rush through it.

 - Read More: Best Valorant Agents: Every character ranked

 A good move to make when you’ve planted the Spike is to drop a Poison Cloud on top of it.
 Not only does it hide the bomb’s exact location, but if enemies are planning to sneak behind you and defuse it, they’ll be dealt damage over time for their troubles, making the already sitting duck a lot easier to one tap.

 Viper’s Pit performs a similar function.
 Spraying the toxins around the Spike means enemies will have to either rush in to defuse it and be poisoned in the process, or battle through the smoke to try and find out where you’re defusing their Spike.

-Maybe Episode 2 will see some changes to the fan favorite character, but until then it’s worth testing her out and seeing if she’s for you.
+With all the recent buffs, it’s worth testing her out and seeing if she’s for you.
 After all, practice makes perfect and, more importantly, can unlock some amazing rewards!